cggh/panoptes/documentation/importsettings.rst

 SortDefault
   *Property ID (required)*.
 Specifies the property ID used as the default sort field.

+CacheWorkspaceData
+  *Boolean.* If Set, a materialised table will be created for this data in each workspace.
+  This is faster for large datasets than the standard option, based on a JOIN statement.

 MaxCountQueryRecords
   *Value.* Defines the maximum number of records that will be downloaded to the client (e.g. for creating scatterplots).